 We periodically acquire or invest in businesses, software products and technologies that are complementary to our business through strategic alliances, debt and equity investments, and the like.
 For example, in April 2002 we acquired Revit.
 The risks associated with such acquisitions or investments include, among others, the difficulty of assimilating the operations and personnel of the companies, the failure to realize anticipated synergies, and the diversion of management's time and attention.
 In addition, such investments and acquisitions may involve significant transaction-related costs.
 We may not be successful in overcoming such risks and such investments and acquisitions may negatively impact our business.
-In addition, such investments and acquisitions may negatively impact our business.
-In addition, such investments and acquisitions may negatively impact our business and charges associated with eliminating redundant expenses or write-offs of impaired assets recorded in connection with acquisitions.
+In addition, such investments and acquisitions may contribute to potential fluctuations in quarterly results of operations.
+The fluctuations could arise from merger-related costs and charges associated with eliminating redundant expenses or write-offs of impaired assets recorded in connection with acquisitions.
 These costs or charges could negatively impact results of operations for a given period or cause lack of a consistent increase quarter to quarter in our operating results.